 Your SharePoint master page contains a piece of code ( a meta tag ), that forces IE browser ( not Edge ) to use IE9 document mode ( to behave like IE9 ), even if the site user is using the most recent and updated IE11 browser.

-This means they won't see any animations and they will have a sluggish user experience.
+This means that the users won't see any animations and they will have a sluggish user experience.

 You simply need to update your SharePoint's master page to target the latest version of IE, to update your master page, follow these simple steps.